 For most single or married in graduate school, you qualify for one of the two FREE Turbo Tax filing options.
 If you are like me and self-employed you will pay a little but there are lots of coupon codes available weekly.
 Just search the web.
 After this post, many of you may want to consider making a small income to maximize your refund in 2019!

 Step 1: Figure out which options is for you by calculating your AGI (Adjusted Gross Income).
 If you make less than $34,000 choose option A, but if you are not sure click here to do the calculations.
 It’s important to do this step first because you can not switch to option B, if you don’t qualify for option A. They are two completely separate websites, though both are run by Turbo Tax.

 Option A: TurboTax Free File Program is geared towards lower-income filers, regardless of tax return complexity, and is only offered through the IRS Free File Alliance (FFA) program.
 No upgrades to TurboTax PLUS or Audit Defense or self-employment available.
-This is just for those who made less than AGI (adjusted gross income) of $34,000 (up to $66k for active duty military) qualify for EITC.
+This is just for those who made less than AGI (adjusted gross income) of $72,000 and below.

 Option B: TurboTax Free Edition, on the other hand, can be used by higher-income filers but only handles simple returns.